GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 #### Relations

-The same goes for the names of relationships (SpecIF statements); for example _oslc_rm:refinedBy_ between two require¬ments or _oslc_rm:satisfies_ between a system component and a requirement.
+The same goes for the names of relationships (SpecIF statements); for example _oslc_rm:refinedBy_ between two requirements or _oslc_rm:satisfies_ between a system component and a requirement.
 In order to successfully create relationships, the user-defined IDs (_dcterms:identifier_) or titles (_dcterms:title_) of the respective elements must be given between double or single quotation marks.
 Multiple resources can be specified separated by commas.